 What’s all the fuss about?

-From 6 April 2021, IR35 in the private sector is going to change.
-The factors determining if you are inside or outside of IR35 are not changing, but the ‘new legislation’ changes who determines the IR35 status.
-As it currently stands, you as the contractor determine your own IR35 status.
-From April 2021, the decision of whether each engagement is within IR35 is going to fall on the end client, with the client also picking up the tax risk should they be found to be wrong.
+From 6 April 2021, IR35 in the private sector changed.
+The factors determining if you are inside or outside of IR35 didn’t change, only the ‘new legislation’ changes who determines the IR35 status.
+Prior to April 2021, you as the contractor determine your own IR35 status.
+From April 2021, the decision of whether each engagement is within IR35 now falls on the end client, with the client also picking up the tax risk should they be found to be wrong.
 This isn’t entirely new, as this already came into effect in the public sector from 6th April 2017.
 In fact, it’s the experiences of that change that are causing the concern right now…

 Who is affected?